payalord/ZMatrix/BUILDING.md

 deliberately skips Config checks and does not replace the full test.
 Keep generated test files in ignored output folders or outside the repository.

-Other tests cover dialogs, character text formats, audio analysis/capture, desktop host selection and Blend strength pixels.
-Read each test's introductory
-comment: dialog tests open test-owned windows, and audio smoke tests use playback capture.
-Do not overwrite an installed user's configuration during testing.
+See the test inventory in [docs/DEVELOPMENT.md](docs/DEVELOPMENT.md) for coverage and dependencies.
+Dialog tests open test-owned windows, and audio smoke tests use playback capture.
+Do not overwrite an installed user's configuration.

 Before release, verify Help and Readme from the application and installed shortcuts, configuration OK/Cancel, audio device changes, startup, screensaver behavior, installation and upgrades.
-No stale CHM should remain the active Help target.
-Isolated tests do not replace testing with Explorer and real displays.
+Include monitor connect/disconnect, scaling changes and Explorer restart.
+Isolated tests do not replace these system checks.